 The well-chosen clothes should flatter the subjects and help make them look their best.
 At the same time, clothes shouldn’t be overly flashy since the main subjects of your portraits should be people, not clothes themselves – unless you’re shooting fashion photography!

-2. What Colors And Cuts To Choose
+2. What Colors, Cuts And Makeup To Choose

 Picking the colors of clothes for your models shouldn’t be too complicated.
 Solid colors are always a good and safe choice and the same goes for muted tones that are a bit subdued – such tones can fit any kind of subject.
 Of course, if your model wants to make a certain statement, you can pick more vibrant colors or more avant-garde color combinations.
 Such unusual options work great when it comes to portraits of artists.